osllmai/indox_Router/docs/docs/usage/responses.md

         if field not in response:
             raise ValueError(f"Missing required field: {field}")

+    # For chat/completion responses (OpenAI-compatible format)
-    if response['success']:
+    if response.get('object') == 'response':
-        if 'data' not in response:
+        if 'output' not in response:
-            raise ValueError("Success response missing 'data' field")
+            raise ValueError("Response missing 'output' field")
         if 'usage' not in response:
-            raise ValueError("Success response missing 'usage' field")
+            raise ValueError("Response missing 'usage' field")
-    else:
+    # For other endpoints, check for 'data' field
-        if 'error' not in response:
-            raise ValueError("Error response missing 'error' field")
+    elif 'data' not in response and 'error' not in response: raise ValueError("Response missing 'data' or 'error' field")

     return True